cameronb123/FSND-capstone/README.md

 ## Testing

-The test scripts are stored in test_app.py, and use a connection to a local PostgreSQL database called agency_test, which can be populated using the test_database.psql file.
+The endpoint test scripts are stored in test_app.py, and use a connection to a local PostgreSQL database called agency_test, which can be populated using the test_database.psql file.
 To setup the database and perform the tests, run the following commands:
 ```
 dropdb agency_test
 createdb agency_test
 psql agency_test < test_database.psql
 python test_app.py
 ```

+RBAC testing can be performed using the casting-agency Postman collection.
+Please note that the JWTs will expire at approximately 18:30 UK time on Sunday 22nd August.